LSanten/MMS-Bubbles/Zettelkasten/MARKET-CONF-A.md

-# IDEA: create a market space to network, surface insights & proposals, and interconnect movement efforts via collaboration
+# IDEA: create a market space to network, surface insights & proposals, and interconnect movement efforts

 I see a demand for a networking tool that does not purely rely on emotional labor of one-on-one socializing.
 I see an opportunity to use a physical space (room, wall space, and physical props) to naturally elicit an in-peron & asynchronous networking mingling centered around written text, mapping, and personal interaction.